About General Cable Industries Newport Plant Newport Kentucky

 Cable Extruders

 Machines applied insulating jackets and sheaths to cables at elevated temperatures.
-The barrels, heating zones, and associated piping of cable extruders were reportedly insulated with asbestos-containing pipe covering manufactured by Johns-Manville and block insulation during earlier decades.
+The barrels, heating zones, and associated piping of cable extruders were reportedly insulated with asbestos-containing pipe covering manufactured by and block insulation during earlier decades.

 Boilers and Steam Systems